Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 I will quickly explain how this works, and provide some implementation examples.
 Note that I will be omitting the template magic, and simply assume that we have a type named `T` that we want our vector to act on.
 On top of that, I will not be marking everything `const`, and I will not deal with error handling.
 Lastly, I will use C++ in a C-like way.
-All of this is to ensure that the concepts that I wish to discuss are clear in the code and not obfuscated by C++'s unreadability (for people who aren't wizards).
+All of this is to ensure that the concepts that I wish to discuss are clear in the code and not obfuscated by C++‘s unreadability (for people who aren‘t wizards).
 A naive vector is defined in the following fashion:

 ```C++